sa77/sa77.github.io/content/glossary.md

 - **SSL certificate** - Server certificate that enables authentication of the server to the user, as well as enabling encryption of data transferred between the server and the user.
 SSL certificates are issued by Certificate Authorities like DigiCert, Letsencrypt.

+- **DNS** - collection of rules and records which helps clients understand how to reach a server through URLs.
+It routes clients to final addresses.
+DNS operates on port 53.
+Most common DNS records are:
+  - A record (Address Record) - maps URL to IPv4 address
+  - AAAA record - maps URL to IPv6 address
+  - CNAME (Canonical Records) - maps URL to URL - use it for non-root domain (Ex: backend.lorem.com)
+  - Alias - maps URL to an alias (Ex: AWS resource in Route53 - ELB, CloudFront distribution or S3 bucket sites)
+  - MX Record (Mail Exchange Record) - specifies mail server responsible for accepting email messages on behalf of a domain name.

 ### System
 ---